imogen-k/Banditbnb/README.md

-# Makersbnb
+# Banditbnb

-## MakersBnB specification

 A web application that allows users to list spaces they have available, and to hire spaces for the night.

 ## Technology Stack